Steps pedestrians can take to stay safe

 In situations where a sidewalk is not available pedestrians should face traffic.
 While walking at night, the use of retro-reflective clothing and a flashlight is advisable.
 When it comes to crossing the street, when available, pedestrians should use a crosswalk.
 In addition, while crossing, pedestrians should watch for vehicles that may be turning a corner.

 Under certain circumstances it is possible that even the most vigilant pedestrian can find that he or she is involved in a collision.
-In these situations it is often a good idea to consult with a personal injury lawyer.
+In these situations it is often a good idea to consult with a New Britain personal injury lawyer.